Centre for Wildlife Gardening

-The Centre for Wildlife Gardening is a 0.22 hectare nature reserve in Peckham in the London Borough of Southwark.
+The Centre for Wildlife Gardening is a 0.22 hectare nature reserve and educational facility in Peckham in the London Borough of Southwark.
 It is owned by Southwark Council and managed by the London Wildlife Trust.
 It is a Site of Borough Importance for Nature Conservation, Grade I.

-Formerly a council depot, the centre has a wildlife garden with a range of habitats, a nursery for wild flowers and raised beds for community use.
-There are other habitats such as a chalk bank with wild flowers, meadows, a woodland copse, a bog garden and a roof garden.
-There are two ponds with frogs, newts and dragonflies.
+Formerly a council depot for the parking of utility vehicles, the centre was organized in 1989 by the London Wildlife Trust.
+It comprises a wildlife garden with a range of habitats, a nursery for wild flowers and raised beds for community use.
+It hosts other habitats such as a chalk bank with wild flowers, meadows, a woodland copse, a bog garden, a roof garden, and two ponds with frogs, newts and dragonflies.
+It has been popular with those interested in native species, with local residents and with students.
+It hosts educational and entertainment events for adults and children.
+The centre has received multiple awards.

-There is access at limited times.
+In 2010, it began operating the Bellenden Road Nature Garden.